livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 ## The Extension Store

-Once you have created and packaged your extension you can make it available to the LiveCode Community via the Extension Store.
+Once you have created and packaged your extension you can make it available to the LiveCode Community via the [Extension Store](https://livecode.com/products/extensions), in the [widgets](https://livecode.com/products/widgets/) section.

 ### Registering as an Extension Developer

-The first step is to register as an Extension Developer.
+The first step is to [register](https://livecode.com/account/developer/register) as an Extension Developer.

 - Log in to your LiveCode Account
 - Select the Register option under the Developer section